hcoffey1/duck_compiler/README.md

 ## Write Up (Thoughts)

-This project was mostly an excuse to practice writing Rust.
+This project was mostly an excuse to practice writing Rust (also I am not experienced in compiler design).
 The actual Duck Duck Goose (DDG) language is fairly easy to parse.
 Determining operations and operands simply involves counting ducks.
 However, the rotational